tw-mosip/inji-mock-services/openid4vp-service/README.md

 /verifier/generate-auth-request-by-reference-qr
 ```
 - This end-point can be used to generate the QR code with `request uri` field which is used to get the Verifier's Authorization Request to fetch the Verifiable Credentials from the Wallet.
 - Here configure the `request_uri` field with the actual end-point where we can fetch the Authorization Request.
-Here Localhost won't be accessible from the physical device, recommended using ngrok [https://ngrok.com/docs/getting-started/] to generate a corresponding mapping url for the Localhost.
+Here Localhost won't be accessible from the physical device, recommended using localtunnel [https://theboroer.github.io/localtunnel-www/ ] to generate a corresponding mapping url for the Localhost.
 - The response of the `request_uri` will either be a jwt or base64 encoded json string which contains the Authorization Request
 ##### Send _request_uri_ in the qr code:
 ```javascript